chef-boneyard/chef-web-docs-2016/release_11-x_master/server_firewalls_and_ports.rst

 Front End
 -----------------------------------------------------
-For front-end servers in an |chef server oec| installation:
+For front end servers in an |chef server oec| installation:

 .. list-table::
    :widths: 60 420